 Disclosure: If you click on my affiliate/advertiser’s links, I am going to receive a tiny commission.
 AND… Most of the time, you will receive an offer of some kind.
 It’ s a Win/Win!

-We will discuss those other important skills in a future post.
+We will discuss those other important skills in future posts.

 Here, we will focus on the steps you can take to improve your public speaking skills.